wandwramp/remote/README.md

 Once the desired location for `remoterc.dfl` is set by the BINDIR variable, run `make`.
 Two binaries should be generated: `down` and `remote`.
+INSTALLDIR will set the desired location for the two binaries when `make install` is used.